The Price He Paid

 The Price He Paid is a 1914 American silent melodrama film, directed by Lawrence McGill.
 It stars Philip Hahn, Gertrude Shipman, and Julia Hurley, and was released on December 7, 1914.
-The film is inspired by the Ella Wheeler Wilcox poem of the same name.
+The film was inspired by the Ella Wheeler Wilcox poem of the same name.

+Plot

+This film depicts the evolution of a man as he betrays all of the people he knows, eventually dying from syphilis in a padded cell.